Child Sex Crime Victims' Private Info Left In Public Court Docs

 The Clerk’s office sent their own letter to the State’s Attorney, saying Foxx “mischaracterized my staff’s efforts in regard to complying with the Child Victims Act.”
 The letter cited other actions the Clerk’s office took, including contacting three other court Clerk’s offices in Illinois and meeting with the Chief Judge’s office to come up with a solution.

-On October 22, Chief Judge’s spokesperson placed the blame squarely on the Clerk.
+On Oct.
+22, the Chief Judge’s spokesperson placed the blame squarely on the Clerk.

 “The Clerk’s office must comply with the statute,” the spokesperson said in an email.
 “The method of restriction is an internal matter for the Clerk’s office.